virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

 </IfModule>
 ```

 Remember to restart Apache after making changes to the configuration.
-This can be done using `systemctl restart httpd` on RHEL and derivatives, or `systemctl restart apache2` on Debian and derivatives.
+This can be done using `systemctl restart httpd` on EL and derivatives, or `systemctl restart apache2` on Debian and derivatives.

 This configuration aims to balance the need for responsiveness with the limitations of low-memory environments.
 It should provide a good starting point, but you may need to tweak the settings further based on your specific server's performance and the nature of the traffic it handles.